Cat-Programmer3/Python-Sudoku-Solver/README.md

 conda install -c conda-forge ultralytics
 ```
 ### Pytorch Installation:
-You will want to follow the instructions on the [Pytorch Website](https://pytorch.org/get-started/locally/) for installation.
+You will want to follow the instructions on the website: [pytorch.org](https://pytorch.org/get-started/locally/) for installation.
 ## Usage
 Download the repository and extract into your directory.
 Run solver.py in terminal or IDE.
 Input file path of the (Cropped) image of the Sudoku puzzle; Ex.
 Examples/Hard-Puzzle-1.jpg
 ## Pretrained Models